Northeast Greenland – Scoresby Sund In Depth

 Preliminary price is USD 2 590 per person (prices for the flights will be confirmed approx. 10 months prior to departure and this price is therefore subject to change).
 Please note that this cost will be added to the cabin prices listed above.

 |GROUP SIZE||12 Guests only|

-We fly from Iceland to one of the world’s smallest airports, Constable Point, located at the end of a narrow fjord.
-We embark the M/S Balto and make ourselves at home.
+Our group of passengers meet up for a transfer to the airport, from where we fly to one of the world’s smallest airports, Constable Point, located at the end of a narrow fjord.
+We embark the M/S Balto and make ourselve at home.
 We are now in a part of the world where we are totally dependent on ice and weather conditions.
-Our exact itinerary depends on these factors and onthe wildlife we encounter.
+Our exact itinerary depends on these factors and on the wildlife we encounter.
 Our ambition is to make landings every day with our rigid Zodiac crafts.